Royal Malaysian Customs Department

+RMCD facilitates trade by making sure that all imported and exported goods follow national and international rules.
+This involves inspecting and clearing goods at various entry and exit points, such as ports and airports.
+The department also works to prevent smuggling and other illegal activities through strict enforcement measures.

+Structure

-The Royal Malaysian Customs Department (Jawi written: جابتن كستم دراج مليسيا; abbreviated: RMCD) is a government department body under the Malaysian Ministry of Finance.
-RMCD functions as the country's main indirect tax collector, facilitating trade and enforcing laws.
-The top management of JKDM is led by the Director General of Customs (Turus III) and assisted by 3 deputies, namely, the Deputy Director General of Customs Enforcement/Compliance Division (Jusa A), the Deputy Director General of Customs Customs/Inland Tax Division (Jusa A) and the Deputy Chief Director of Customs Management Division (Jusa B).
-The Royal Malaysian Customs Department consists of several divisions, namely the Enforcement Division, the Inland Tax Division, the Compliance Division, the Customs Division, and the Technical Services Division.
+The top management of the Royal Malaysian Customs Department is led by the Director General of Customs (Turus III) and assisted by 3 deputies, namely, the Deputy Director General of Customs Enforcement/Compliance Division (Jusa A), the Deputy Director General of Customs Customs/Inland Tax Division (Jusa A) and the Deputy Director General of Customs Management Division (Jusa B).
+In addition to that, there are also two Assistants of Director General for Enforcement (Jusa B) and Inland Tax (Jusa B).
+The RMCD consists of several divisions, namely the Enforcement Division, the Inland Tax Division, the Compliance Division, the Customs Division, and the Technical Services Division.

+Function and responsibility

 Royal Malaysian Customs Department (RMCD) role is to: